gerritnowald/budget_book/README.md

 ### console user interface

 Since the accuracy of the categoriziation is not perfect, wrong categories should be corrected.
-For this, a console user interface is available
+For this, a console user interface is available, which can be run with
 ```
 python transaction_editor.py
 ```